La-Lojban/lojban.pw/data/pages/es/texts/emerald-tablet.md

             le tsani gi&#039;e ca&#039;o farlu fe le terdi fi le tsani
           </td>
           <td class="text-left align-text-top p-2 column-class-glico">
-            With gentleness and wisdom, it ascends from earth to heaven and descends to earth from heaven.
+            With gentleness and wisdom, it ascends from the earth to the sky and descends to the earth from the sky.
           </td>
           <td class="text-left align-text-top p-2 column-class-glico_glosa___">
             <table